LBRYFoundation/curate/README.md

 This bot would not be possible without the following people/software:

 * LBRY Inc. and the LBRY SDK
-* Eris - NodeJS Library for Discord
+* Dysnomia - NodeJS Library for Discord, fork of Eris
 * LBRY Foundation
 * Snazzah - Creator of the Faux command base and developer of the bot
 * Coolguy3289 - Developer of the bot and command flow